Last updated: 05/05/2026

 https://business.safety.google/adsprocessorterms/

-Here you can find out exactly where Google data centers are located: https://www.google.com/about/datacenters/locations/
+You can find out where Google data centers are located here: https://www.google.com/about/datacenters/locations/

-On our website, we use the functions of the web analytics service Google Analytics to analyze user behavior and optimize our online presence.
-The reports provided by Google serve to analyze the performance of our website and to measure the success of any campaigns run through our website.
+On our website, we use the functions of the web analysis service Google Analytics to analyze user behavior and optimize our online presence.
+The reports provided by Google serve to analyze the performance of our website and measure the success of possible campaigns via our website.

-Google Analytics uses cookies that enable us to analyze the use of our website.
-Full details (name, purpose, storage duration) regarding these cookies can be found in our detailed list of cookies used.
+Google Analytics uses cookies that enable an analysis of the use of our website.
+All details, especially name, purpose, and storage duration, of the cookies can be found in our specific list of used cookies.

-Google Analytics can use local storage.
-This is an alternative to using cookies to store the client ID.
-This makes it possible to track user behavior without setting cookies.
+Google Analytics can use Local Storage.
+This is an alternative to using cookies for storing the client ID.
+This allows tracking user behavior without setting cookies.

-Information about website usage, such as browser type/version, operating system used, the previously visited page, hostname of the accessing computer (IP address), and time of the server request, is generally transmitted to and stored on a Google server.
-We have a contract with Google for this purpose.
+Information about the use of the website, such as browser type/version, operating system used, the previously visited page, hostname of the accessing computer or IP address, and time of the server request, is usually transmitted to a Google server and stored there.
+We have concluded a contract with Google for this.

-We use Google Analytics only with IP anonymization enabled by default.
-This means that Google shortens a user's IP address within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.
-According to Google, the IP address transmitted by a user's browser as part of Google Analytics is not linked to other Google data.
+We only use Google Analytics with IP anonymization activated by default.
+This truncates the IP address of a user by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.
+According to Google, the IP address transmitted by a user's browser as part of Google Analytics will not be merged with other Google data.

-During website visits, user behavior is recorded in the form of so-called events.
-These can include the following:
+During the website visit, user behavior is recorded in the form of so-called events.
+These can represent the following:

-• Page views, the click path of a user
+• Page views and the click path of a user

 • First visit to our website